Bwlch y Slaters quarry: Second World War

-The project was quite secretive, and many of the smaller painting arrived either in Cadbury delivery trucks or in Post Office vans, so that their contents were not obvious.
+The project was quite secretive, and many of the smaller paintings arrived either in Cadbury delivery trucks or in Post Office vans, so that their contents were not obvious.
 Some very large pictures were packed into specially-made "elephant cases", and in the case of Anthony van Dyck's Equestrian Portrait of Charles I, it was too large to fit under a railway bridge on the approach to the storage site, requiring the road surface to be lowered to allow the vehicle to get through.
 By the summer of 1941, the entire collection was housed in the quarry.

 Although it was thought that controlling the temperature and humidity were beneficial for the conservation of artworks, storage at Bwlch y Slaters provided an opportunity for a whole collection to be monitored, and it was found that many of the pictures were in better condition at the end of the war than they had been at the beginning.
 This led to changes in the way paintings were displayed and conserved once the collection returned to the National Gallery.
 Martin Davies, who was in charge of the pictures while they were in the quarry, also carried out research and was able to produce new editions of the National Gallery catalogues.

 By the end of 1945, all of the collection had been returned to London, and although a small part of the quarry reopened, the Department of the Environment maintained control of the site in case it was required again, particularly during the Cold War.
 They only ceased to do so in the 1980s after a lengthy battle in the courts.
 In 1954 there were 35 men employed in the active part of the quarry, but they only produced 470 tons of finished slate.
 Six years later, quarrying operations ceased.